 Be clear about your brand’s values.
 Ensure your panel of test consumers perceives your brand exactly the way you want them to when they visit your site.
 You’ll be much more likely to achieve synergy between your site and the rest of your communications.

 This holds true, of course, only if you’ve used those same brand values to inform your offline communication materials.
-Is your brand’s value platform in use and in synch across all your communication channels?
+Is your brand’s value platform in use and in sync across all your communication channels?
 If not, it’s time to fine-tune your branding machine.